-and bought a 6 oz. can of organic tomato paste that ended up being only $.19 after the coupon was doubled.
+I took advantage of a coupon this week and bought a 6-ounce can of organic tomato paste that ended up being only $.19 after the coupon was doubled.
 That's a bargain.
-I needed tomato paste for the recipe I made last night, but I only needed on teaspoon of it.
-Most of the tomato paste in the can was unused.
-I don't have any meals planned this week that need tomato paste, so I froze the rest of it.
+I needed tomato paste for a recipe, but I only needed one teaspoon — meaning most of the tomato paste in the can was left over.
+I don't have any meals planned this week that require tomato paste, so I froze the rest of it.

 - Line a baking sheet with parchment paper, or better yet, line it with a leftover cereal box liner.

-- Place the baking sheet flatly in your freezer for six hours or overnight.
+- Place the baking sheet flat in your freezer for six hours or overnight.
 You can gently place another layer of parchment or lining on the top if you want to cover it completely.

-- Once the tomato paste is frozen, line a freezer-proof container with parchment or liner (I used the same parchment that had been in the freezer).
+- Once the tomato paste is frozen, line a freezer-proof container with parchment or liner.
+(I used the same parchment that had been in the freezer).
 Then pop each frozen amount into the container (see photo below), seal it tightly, and put in the freezer.
 You’ll want to do this quickly.
 You don't want the paste to begin to defrost.

 - Next time you need just a small amount of tomato paste, you can open the container and take out the amount you need.

-.
-The recipe calls for a 6 oz. can of tomato paste, and since I’d only used a teaspoon out of the can, it wouldn’t have been a problem to use the rest in this recipe.
+Another option I could have used up the tomato paste was to make this no-cook, homemade pizza sauce.
+The recipe calls for a 6-ounce can of tomato paste, and since I’d only used a teaspoon out of the can, I could have fudged the amount for this recipe.